'Memes as a Service' using Lambda, Serverless and ImageMagick

 method: get

-Within this definition we are simply configuring an AWS Lambda Node.js based container.
-We are providing a couple of environment variables which are going to be accessible within our function implementations.
-We then use a Serverless plugin to correctly add the desired binary support to the API Gateway.
-Finally, we define the single function, taking advantage of how the framework works with CloudFormation to correctly wire it up to API Gateway.
-Before continuing we should include the Serverless plugin we have defined as a development dependency.
+In this definition, we configure an AWS Lambda Node.js-based container.
+We provide a couple of environment variables that will be accessible within our function implementations.
+We then use a Serverless plugin to correctly add the required binary support to the API Gateway.
+Finally, we define the single function, taking advantage of how the framework integrates with CloudFormation to correctly wire it up to API Gateway.
+Before continuing, we should include the Serverless plugin as a development dependency.

 $ npm install serverless-apigw-binary --save-dev